lanlab-org/LRR/README.md

 LRR (Lab Report Repository) is an online software application for posting assignments, submitting assignments and marking (re-marking) assignments.

-This software was originally developed by by Mahomed Nor, a postgraduate student in the Department of Computer Science at the Zhejiang Normal University, while he was taking his graduate course **Advanced Software Engineering** (http://lanlab.org/course/2018f/se/homepage.html).
+This software was originally developed by by Mahomed Nor, a graduate student in the Department of Computer Science at the Zhejiang Normal University, while he was taking a graduate course called **Advanced Software Engineering** (http://lanlab.org/course/2018f/se/homepage.html).

+The LRR's project home page is at http://118.25.96.118/nor/homepage/index.html.